Why I Can’t (And Shouldn’t!) Answer Your Question of “Am I Transgender?”

-As a gender therapist who has an online presence I receive many messages from people wanting me to tell them if they are trans/transgender/gender nonconforming.
+As a gender therapist with an online presence I receive many messages from people wanting me to tell them if they are trans/transgender/nonbinary.
 Here are my thoughts on why I can’t (and shouldn’t!) be the one who answers that question for you, and what you can do to find that answer.

 Hello, how are you?
 This is Dara and I am a gender therapist in Colorado.

 So I thought I’d share with you something that’s on my mind today.
 This was actually brought up to me by somebody I recently hired.

 I get a lot of emails from those of you who watch these videos and from people who visit my blog at Darahoffmanfox.com.
 I read all these messages that I get, even if I’m not able to respond to all them directly.
 It is important for me to know what you are wondering about, what’s on your mind, what it is that you need help with.

 So I hired somebody to help me organize all these emails and come up with a monthly report about what is it that people ask me the most.
 And the number one question that is asked of me every single month comes from people who are specifically wanting to know if they are trans, or if they are transgender or if they are non-binary.
 Basically something other than being cisgender.

 This person that I hired noticed that, specifically, when this question is being asked they’re asking me in my role as a “gender therapist” if I could please determine if they are trans or not based on different things they tell me about themselves.

 I hadn’t noticed this before because I sort of forget at times that I’m a gender therapist—I’m just reading these messages as somebody who is wanting to help.
 So it was interesting to have this person from the outside be able to pick up on these themes, because what they recognized was that it almost is like, you know, that feeling of having to “ask permission” to be trans from somebody like myself who is a professional.